FNNDSC/pl-lung_cnp/README.rst

 .. code::

+        [--dir <dir>]
+        An optional override directory to copy to the <outputDir>.
+        Note, if run from a containerized version, this will copy a directory from the *container* file system.

         [-h] [--help]
         If specified, show help message and exit.

         [--json]
         If specified, show json representation of app and exit.

         [--man]
         If specified, print (this) man page and exit.

         [--meta]
         If specified, print plugin meta data and exit.

         [--savejson <DIR>]
         If specified, save json representation file to DIR and exit.

         [-v <level>] [--verbosity <level>]
         Verbosity level for app.
 Not used currently.

         [--version]
         If specified, print version number and exit.

 Getting inline help is: